top of page

 Psychotherapy

-Psychotherapy is a mostly talk-based form of therapy which is now regulated in the province of Ontario.
+Psychotherapy is a mostly talk-based form of therapy which is regulated in the province of Ontario (as well as several other provinces across Canada).
 A psychotherapist must be versed in several core modalities of therapy as well as adhere to regulations set out by the College of Registered Psychotherapists of Ontario (CRPO).
 For more information on psychotherapy and the college visit: https://www.crpo.ca/what-is-psychotherapy

 Cognitive Behavioural Therapy